chelahmy/harubi/README.md

 http://example.com/?model=user&action=read&name=ali
 ```

-Create more user records and read them back randomly for you to get the initial experience of using a Harubi server.
+Create more user records and read them back randomly for you to get the initial experience of using a harubi server.
 You will not be doing things like that often.
-Most of the time the requests to a Harubi server will be done by its client applications.
+Most of the time the requests to a harubi server will be done by its client applications.

 ## Function List